 The first step towards improving the symptoms of patellar tendinitis is doing flexibility exercises.
 Since this is an overuse injury, we want to first reduce inflammation through limiting activity and loosening the muscles surrounding the patellar tendon.

-There are tons of different stretches for knee tendonitis you can do, but personally I suggest you to take up the practice of yoga.
+There are tons of different stretches for knee tendonitis you can do, but personally, I suggest you take up the practice of yoga.

-You can go to a local yoga class, find yoga videos on YouTube, or you can use the service YogaDownload.com, like I do.
+You can go to a local yoga class, find yoga videos on YouTube, or you can use the service YogaDownload.com, as I do.